Afghan government collapses as Taliban sweeps in, U.S. sends more troops to aid chaotic withdrawal

 “The president was prepared for every contingency as this moved forward,” he said.
 “We had those forces on hand and they were able to deploy very quickly again to make sure that we could move out safely.”

-Administration officials briefed lawmakers in two calls on Sunday morning.
+Administration officials briefed lawmakers in two calls Sunday morning.

-In the administration’s call with senators, Sen. Lindsey O. Graham (R-S.C.) asked if the U.S. government’s assessment of the terrorist threat to the United States has changed as a result of the Taliban’s victory, said one Republican senator, who spoke on the condition of anonymity because of the sensitivity of the issue.
+In the administration’s call with senators, Sen. Lindsey O. Graham (R-S.C.) asked whether the U.S. government’s assessment of the terrorist threat to the United States had changed as a result of the Taliban’s victory, said one Republican senator, who spoke on the condition of anonymity because of the sensitivity of the issue.

-Defense Secretary Lloyd Austin had testified in June that it could take two years for an extremist group to regenerate, and assessed the likelihood of that occurring as medium.
+Austin had testified in June that it could take two years for an extremist group to regenerate, and assessed the likelihood of that occurring as medium.

 Austin responded that the assessments have changed because of the lack of a cohesive security force on the ground.
 He suggested he could provide a more complete answer in a classified setting, the senator said.

-Austin also said that the military will run as many aircraft as it can to rescue people, with American embassy workers at the front of the list.
+Austin also said that the military will run as many aircraft as it can to rescue people, with U.S. Embassy workers at the front of the list.
 Afghans with still-processing special immigrant visas would be next, followed by others who seek to come to the United States through other categories.

-Aerial refueling will limit how much fuel is needed on the ground when using military aircraft, the senator added.

 “It sounds like they’re going to try to get as many out as possible, but with the situation deteriorating so rapidly, our question that is largely unanswered is how long can this sustain, and how many people will we actually get out?” the senator said.
 “We really don’t know that.”